CiscoAandI/cisco.radkit/docs/rst/collections/cisco/radkit/radkit_inventory.rst

 ..
 Description

-- Reads inventories from the GitLab API.
+- Reads inventories from the RADKit service and creates dynamic Ansible inventory.
-- Uses a YAML configuration file gitlab\_runners.[yml\|yaml].
+- Supports SSH proxy configurations and host/port overrides for network devices.

 ..
 Aliases